xanxustyle/bathy_coverage_test/README.md

 The last button is the ```Save``` button.
 Click this button to launch a file save dialog.
 Figures can be saved with the following extensions: ```.png```, ```.jpg```, ```.tif```, ```.ps```, ```.eps```, ```.svg```, ```.pgf``` and ```.pdf```.

 ### Test Reporting
+Users can generate a test report after checking grid compliances.
+The report will contain the following information:
+* Job name
+* Date and time when the report is generated
+* Feature size requirement
+* Bathymetric coverage requirement
+* Minimum data density
+* Total number of lines processed
+* Coverage map
+* Grid compliance map

 ## Built With
 * [PyQt5](https://doc.qt.io/qtforpython/) - UI framework used.